brandon-m-wang/cs198-75/src/web-hw/hw8.md

       lang: javascript
   - type: phs
     partheader: "Part 5: Routing in Express"
+  - type: ps
+    paragraph: >+
+      A router object is an isolated instance of middleware and routes.
+You can think of it as a “mini-application,” capable only of performing middleware and routing functions.
+Every Express application has a built-in app router.
+Once you’ve created a router object, you can add middleware and HTTP method routes (such as get, put, post, and so on) to it just like an application.

+  - type: ps
+    paragraph: Create an express router instance with the following line of code.
+      You'll need to do this across all of your router files in the folder (a total of 3).
+  - type: cbs
+    codeblock:
+      code: const router = express.Router();
+      lang: javascript
   - type: phs
     partheader: "Part 6: Authentication Endpoints"
   - type: phs